sarahman/easy-docker/readme.md

 and flow the instruction on command line

-* sudo for only addning local domain address on /etc/hosts file on your system.
+* sudo for only adding local domain address on `/etc/hosts` file on your system.

 You can check it by run:
 ```Bash